-In line with continued efforts by the NSW Government to reduce red tape, lower fees and improve administrative efficiency, Roads and Maritime has introduced changes relating to the licencing of aquatic activities.
+In line with continued efforts by the NSW Government to reduce red tape, lower fees and improve administrative efficiency, Transport for NSW has introduced changes relating to the licencing of aquatic activities.

-Roads and Maritime has identified that organised sailing activities as generally low risk activities that have a minimal impact on other waterway users.
+Transport for NSW has identified that organised sailing, sailboarding and kiteboarding activities (sailboarding activities) as generally low risk activities that have a minimal impact on other waterway users.
 Historically, Aquatic licences for sailing events have accounted for approximately one fifth of all aquatic licences and most are issued to clubs affiliated with a governing body.
 Standard conditions have applied to each licence and some local conditions have applied in certain areas.
-Processing the licences on an annual basis was identified as an unnecessary administrative burden and Roads and Maritime developed the Sailing Event Notification System to allow sailing events to proceed without an aquatic licence provided standard conditions are complied with.
+Processing the licences on an annual basis was identified as an unnecessary administrative burden and Transport for NSW developed the Sailing Event Notification System to allow sailing events to proceed without an aquatic licence provided standard conditions are complied with.

 In order for a sailing event to be exempt from the requirement to hold an aquatic licence, the following conditions must be complied with:

 - require the exclusive use of a waterway (or part thereof).